stormchaserroleplaying/stormchaserRPG/Spellcasting/WhatisaSpell/Rituals/index.md

 | 9 | 90 |
 | 10 | 120 |

-Rituals also don't consume mana, which means the ritual version of a spell can't be cast at a higher level.
+Rituals also don't consume mana, which means that the ritual version of a spell can't be cast at a higher level.

 To cast a spell as a ritual, a spellcaster must have the spell prepared or on his or her list of spells known, unless the character's ritual feature specifies otherwise, as the wizard's does.